Taritsyn/BundleTransformer/NuGet/BundleTransformer.JsMin/readme.txt

    ===========
    BundleTransformer.JsMin contains one minifier-adapter for minification of JS-code - CrockfordJsMinifier.
-CrockfordJsMinifier is based on the C# port of Douglas Crockford JSMin (http://www.crockford.com/javascript/jsmin.html).
+CrockfordJsMinifier is based on the C# port of Douglas Crockford's JSMin (http://www.crockford.com/javascript/jsmin.html).

    ====================